STARIONGROUP/uml4net/README.md

 ## UML Documentation

-The Object Management Gr1oup (OMG) is an international technology standards consortium.
+The Object Management Group (OMG) is an international technology standards consortium.
 It was founded in 1989 with the goal of creating and maintaining vendor-neutral, interoperable, and portable standards for distributed computing.
 UML is one of the standards provided by OMG at http://www.omg.org/spec/UML/

 # License